lensesio/schema-registry-ui/docker/README.md

 ### Advanced Settings

+Three of the Schema Registry UI settings need to be enabled explicitly.
+These
+are:

-Two of the Schema Registry UI settings need to be enabled explicitly.
-These are support for global compatibility level configuration support —i.e change the default compatibility level of your schema registry— and support for transitive compatibility levels (Schema Registry version 3.1.1 or better).
-They are handled by the `ALLOW_GLOBAL` and `ALLOW_TRANSITIVE` environment variables.
+1. Support for global compatibility level configuration support —i.e change the default compatibility level of your schema registry.
+2. Support for transitive compatibility levels (Schema Registry version 3.1.1 or better).
+3. Support for Schema deletion (Schema Registry version 3.3.0 or better).

+They are handled by the `ALLOW_GLOBAL`, `ALLOW_TRANSITIVE` and `ALLOW_DELETION`
+environment variables.
 E.g:

     docker run --rm -p 8000:8000 \
                -e "SCHEMAREGISTRY_URL=http://schema.registry.url" \
                -e ALLOW_GLOBAL=1 \
                -e ALLOW_TRANSITIVE=1 \
+               -e ALLOW_DELETION=1 \
                landoop/schema-registry-ui

 ### Proxying Schema Registry